piyush-kurur/piyush-kurur.github.io/contents/index.md

 # About me

-I work at the [Department of Computer Science and Engineering][cse], of [IIT Kanpur][iitk].
+I work at the department of [Computer Science and Engineering][cse] at IIT Kanpur.
 I try to make sense of the complex world around us through the tools of computer science: algorithms, complexity and logic.

 * [Research and publications page](/research/).